 Many of the fees when selling a house are bundled together in a group that’s known as the closing costs.
 Closing costs actually vary quite a bit depending on the route that was taken to sell your house, so it’s not easy to put an average number of them.
 Almost every seller will end up paying for the buyer’s title insurance as well as recording fees, but only those who have an attorney will pay an attorney’s fee.
 If the seller has a mortgage, he or she will pay any penalties or prepayment fees at this time.
 If you’re asking what are the escrow fees when selling a house, you’re also generally going to deal with them here as well.
 Outside of specific mortgage fees, the average seller will generally pay between one and three percent of the sale’s total in closing fees.

 It’s always important to be prepared for the fees you’ll pay when you sell your home.
 If you want to ensure that the fees you pay won’t be more than the money you’ll make, you should work with a great agent.
-Our experienced agents can not only help you to sell your home, but help ensure that you get a fair price.
+Our experienced agents can not only help you to sell your home, but help ensure that you get a fair price with our home selling process.
 When you’re ready to sell, make sure to check out our Home Affordability Calculator to get an idea of what your home is really worth.